React Hooks constraints explained

 }

-During the second render, the if condition will be false and React finds out that it has an extra useEffect fiber that isn't getting used.
-Nothing makes sense at this point, so React errors out and complains that you have done something wrong.
+During the second render, the if condition will be false, and React discovers that it has an extra useEffect fiber that isn’t being utilized.
+At this point, nothing makes sense, so React errors out and indicates that you have done something wrong.

-So why do we have to call hooks at the top level?
-As we have learned, React relies on the call order to retrieve the fiber in the linked list, so calling hooks from other places will mess the order up and prevent work from getting done.
+So, why must we call hooks at the top level?
+As we have learned, React relies on the call order to retrieve the fiber in the linked list; therefore, calling hooks from other locations will disrupt the order and prevent work from being completed.

 class ScrollToTopOnMount extends Component {